-- Demonstrate the understanding of the history and global impact of migration and apply concepts such as super-diversity, intersectionality and cultural sensitivity into practice using international examples.
+- Demonstrate an understanding of the history and global impact of migration and apply concepts such as super-diversity, intersectionality and cultural sensitivity into practice using international examples.

-- Synthesise and apply the evidence base behind interculturally competent communities and public, patient involvement (PPI) in real world settings.
+- Synthesise and apply the evidence base behind interculturally competent communities and public and patient involvement (PPI) in real world settings.

-- Critically analyse the concepts of the art of medicine, the art of public health and medicine as culture and its impact on population health and well-being both locally and globally.
+- Critically analyse the concepts of the art of medicine, the art of public health and medicine as culture and the impact on population health and well-being both locally and globally.